THE BEST LIFE

 Add your name

-For over 30 years I have seen our city grow into one of the best places to live in the United States with its scenic beauty, active lifestyle, growing economy, family friendly attitudes, and low cost of living compared to other major cities.
+For over 30 years I have seen our region grow into one of the best places to live in the United States with its scenic beauty, active lifestyle, growing economy, family friendly attitudes, and low cost of living compared to other major cities.
 I am proud of and excited about our community.
-There is no place I would rather live, work, and play than Colorado Springs.
+There is no place I would rather live, work, and play than our western neighborhoods in El Paso County.

 Our once-secret place is getting discovered.
 While we have seen tremendous benefits with the growth we are experiencing, and new opportunities are appearing everywhere you look, there are some challenges that if not addressed will impact our city in a major way.